Science Angels

 The foundation was flummoxed.
 The ask was so low—most of their grants were in the hundreds of thousands—that a typical proposal review process didn’t make sense.
 In the end, Lang and Stackpole walked away with just over $7,000, promising to submit their receipts.

-Of course, that story didn’t make headlines at the time.
+Of course, that anecdote didn’t make headlines at the time.
 We were two people with a wild idea and prototype that barely worked.
 But that grant made all the difference.
 We used every penny of that funding to finish the build and document the design.
-By the time we submitted those receipts, we had launched a Kickstarter campaign which generated another $111,000 and connected us to our first hundred or so community members.
+By the time we submitted those receipts — which we did, embarrassingly enough, by printing and filling them in a hand-delivered ziplock bag — we had launched a Kickstarter campaign which generated another $111,000 and connected us to our first hundred or so community members.
 We were well on our way, surprising both the foundation and ourselves.

 The experience stuck with me.
 The small grant, nudge of confidence, and community-based crowdfunding were a powerful combination.
 As I learned over the years talking to other researchers and inventors, it was a novel path to bringing a new scientific tool into the world.